Gladiatorus: 2007: two-year-old season

 Gladiatorus began his racing career in the Premio Germanio over 1400 metres at Naples Racecourse on 7 June when he started at odds of 7.9/1 and won by one and three quarter lengths from the favourite Jay Force.
 Nine days later he was stepped up in class for the Group 3 Premio Primi Passi at the San Siro Racecourse in Milan in which he came home sixth of the eleven runners behind his stablemate Magritte.
 He was then dropped back in class and ran up three quick wins, taking the Premio Tommy Way over 1500 metres at Naples on 1 July, the Listed Criterium Partenopeo over the same course and distance two weeks later and the Listed Criterium Varesino over 1600 metres at Varese on 4 August.
-His run came to an end on 19 August in the Criterium Labronico at Livorno Racecourse when he was beaten into second place by the filly Yacht Woman.
-In the Listed Premio Toscana over 1500 metres at Florence on 9 September the colt returned to winning form, leading for most of the way and coming home a length in front of Eldest.
+His unbeaten streak came to an end on 19 August in the Criterium Labronico at Livorno Racecourse when he was beaten into second place by the filly Yacht Woman.
+In the Listed Premio Toscana, over 1500 metres at Florence on 9 September, the colt returned to winning form, leading for most of the race and finishing a length in front of Eldest.

 For his last two races of the season, Gladiatorus was transferred to the training stable of Maria Rita Salvioni.
 On his first run for his new trainer, the colt was ridden by Germano Marcelli and started at odds of 3.75/1 for the Listed Premio Rumon over 1600 metres at the Capannelle Racecourse in Rome on 30 September.
-Racing on heavy ground he led from the start, drew clear of his rivals in the straight and won "comfortably" by three lengths.
+Racing on heavy ground, he led from the start, drew clear of his rivals in the straight and won "comfortably" by three lengths.
 Gladiatorus was partnered by Frankie Dettori when he contested Italy's most prestigious race for two-year-olds, the Group 1 Gran Criterium at San Siro and started the 3.9/1 fourth choice in a nine-runner field.
-He went well clear of his opponents is the straight but was overtaken 200 metres from the finish and beaten half a length by the British-trained favourite Scintillo.
+He went well clear of his opponents in the straight but was overtaken 200 metres from the finish and beaten by half a length by the British-trained favourite Scintillo.

 At the end of the year Gladiatorus was acquired by Sheikh Mohammed's Godolphin organisation and was sent to be trained in Dubai by Saeed bin Suroor.